 While some attributes of a good community manager may seem like commonsense characteristics you would want in any professional – think punctuality, attentiveness, passion, etc.— it is still worth evaluating one’s prior experiences as a board or association and assessing which traits are most essential for your unique association’s current and potential needs.

 David Swenson, vice president of business development with Nevada Association Services, Inc., in Las Vegas, suggests that boards find a management company that has been in the business for a while and has established a good track record with other clients.
 “You also want to assess the turnover with managers,” he recommends.
 “And, if yours is a master planned community, you will want to find someone who has worked in similar situations before, as they are large and involved.
-Some management companies specialize in condos and high-rises, while others focus on single-family homes, yet others still work solely with the large master planned communities.
+Some management companies specialize in condo associations and high-rises, while others focus on single-family homes, yet others still work solely with the large master planned communities.
 It’s all about finding the right fit.”